Luke-Draper/WebFundAssignments/4.jQuery/4.DebuggingJquery/README.md

 ## Notice:
-I used the forked repo that contains the basic folder structure.
+I used the forked repo that contains the basic folder structure( https://github.com/TEnders64/WebFundAssignments ).
 The file in that repo does not have any of the errors.
 So I reset halfway through.

 ## 5 Bugs
 1?
 Not sure if this is related to the debugging... misnamed .png file